 Host: Lisa Louise Cooke

 Cooke’s own Genealogy Gems podcast highlights research techniques that are accessible to genealogists of any skill level.
 She also scores interviews with fascinating figures such as “Who Do You Think You Are?” executive producer Dan Bucatinsky (episode 113) and Pamela Smith Hill, editor of the Laura Ingalls Wilder annotated autobiography Pioneer Girl (episode 183).
 You also get to hear from other listeners, in letters sharing their research joys and frustrations.
-Podcasts are free, but premium content (including the full archive of podcast episodes) is available to Genealogy Gems Premium members.
+Bonus podcast episodes are available to Genealogy Gems Premium members.

 Host: Amy Crabill Lay and Penny Burke Bonawitz